 One of Sarah’s more valuable assets is her professional experience in college admissions.
 A former admissions counselor at Paul Smith’s College and Saint Peter’s University, she understands the college application process from the perspective of a college admissions officer.
 An unique position of offering meaningful, practical advice for Prep students and families.

 Sarah received her undergraduate degree in sociology from Saint Joseph’s University and her Master’s degree from West Chester University.
 When Sarah is not working with her Prep families, she enjoys spending time with her husband and son.

 She lived in Jersey City for almost 15 years, then moved to Union.
-She has two sons and is a Prep Mom and is a Mom to her two rescue cats; Frankie and Milo who rule the house.
+She has two sons and is a Prep Mom as well as a Mom to her two rescue cats, Frankie and Milo, who rule the house.
 She enjoys spending her weekends at their restaurant where they have live music and delicious food.

 Mr. James Dondero, ’66, P’00

 Jim Dondero, ’66, P’00 received his Master’s Degree in Student Personnel Services at Montclair State University in 1975 and holds a BS in Mathematics from Saint Peter’s University.
 In his 28th year as a counselor, he has been in education for 39 years, 11 of which he spent teaching Math and Computer Science.
 He returned to Prep in 1988 and has served as Director of Guidance and as a teacher of Precalculus and AP Statistics.
 He has also served at the College Board Testing Director for 28 years.
 Mr. Dondero also taught at Dickinson HS, Saint Joseph of the Palisades, Oak Knoll School and worked for 4 years as a programmer analyst at Morgan Guaranty Trust Company and Caswell Massey, Ltd. He is also an adjunct professor of mathematics at Saint Peter’s University.

 Ms. Grace Morris